sidchopp/books-app-graphQL/README.md

 export default AddBook;
 ```

 - Now, to update the list of books in our MongoDB we will use `mutations` in client, so that whatever input a User fills in the previous step we can save that into our list of books.
 So, in `queries.js`, we will make a mutation to add a new book.
-Remember at the moment, we are keeping the values of `name`,`genre`,`authorid` in `addBook`(below) as vacant but soon we try to fill them with user inputs.
+Remember at the moment, we are keeping the values of `name`,`genre`,`authorid` properties in `addBook`(below) as vacant but soon we try to fill them with user inputs.
 In ``queries.js`, add this code and export it:

 ```js
 //To add a new book, we use mutation